SolidBlock-cn/BRRP/README-en.md

 [点击此处阅读本文档的中文版。](README.md)

 BRRP (Better Runtime Resource Pack), is a library mod used for generate resources at runtime, which is a branch of [ARRP](https://github.com/Devan-Kerman/ARRP) (Advanced Runtime Resource Pack) mod.
-This mod provides all features of ARRP, fixes some bugs that exist in ARRP, and provides some new features.
-It currently supports Fabric and Forge of Minecraft 1.16.5-1.19.3.

 Welcome to join Tencent QQ group **587928350** or KOOK (KaiHeiLa) channel invitation code **KlFS0n** to experience the latest update of this mod.